brentp/goleft/indexcov/README.md

 Interactive HTML plots of depth are output for each chromosome. **Live examples of the interactive output are available [here](http://indexcov.s3-website-us-east-1.amazonaws.com/)**

+Note that [covviz](https://github.com/brwnj/covviz) provides a very nice and more interactive view of `indexcov` results that facilitate finding even smaller deletions with a quick view.

 Usage
 =====